rushithanalamothu/Food-Bridge/README.md

-# FoodLink
+#Food-Bridge
-Distributed surplus food matching network using a multi-agent architecture.
+An agentic AI platform for real-time surplus food matching.